Jaren Jackson Jr. Player Props: Grizzlies vs. Rockets

-Jaren Jackson Jr. could make a big impact for the Memphis Grizzlies on Wednesday at 8:00 PM ET, against the Houston Rockets.
+Jaren Jackson Jr. and his Memphis Grizzlies teammates will match up versus the Houston Rockets on Friday at 8:00 PM ET.

-Below, we break down Jackson's stats and trends to help you find the top prop bets.
+In this article we will look at Jackson's prop bets, using stats to help you make good picks.

 Jaren Jackson Jr. Prop Bets vs. the Rockets